ronilson-users/tasks-acode/README.md

 # Task Manager Acode

-Este é um plugin para gerenciar tarefas e subtarefas com uma interface intuitiva e funcionalidades avançadas.
-O plugin permite criar, editar, excluir e organizar tarefas, além de adicionar subtarefas com anotações e progressos.
+This is a plugin designed to manage tasks and subtasks with an intuitive interface and advanced functionalities.
+The plugin allows you to create, edit, delete, and organize tasks, as well as add subtasks with notes and progress tracking.

-## Funcionalidades
+## Features

-### **1. Gerenciamento de Tarefas**
+### **1. Task Management**
-- Criar novas tarefas.
-- Deletar tarefas existentes.
-- Exibir progresso com base nas subtarefas concluídas.
-- Alterar o estado de conclusão das subtarefas.
+- Create new tasks.
+- Delete existing tasks.
+- Display progress based on completed subtasks.
+- Change the completion status of subtasks.

-### **2. Subtarefas**
+### **2. Subtasks**
-- Adicionar subtarefas relacionadas às tarefas principais.
-- Marcar subtarefas como concluídas.
+- Add subtasks related to main tasks.
+- Mark subtasks as completed.
-- Excluir subtarefas.
+- Delete subtasks.
-- Gerenciar notas para subtarefas.
+- Manage notes for subtasks.

-### **3. Anotações em Subtarefas**
+### **3. Subtask Notes**
-- Adicionar notas personalizadas para cada subtarefa.
-- Salvar e editar o conteúdo das notas.
-- Gerar checkboxes automaticamente a partir de textos no formato. exemplo: `# TEXTO.`
+- Add custom notes for each subtask.
+- Save and edit note content.
+- Automatically generate checkboxes from text in the format.
+Example: `# TEXT.`

-### **4. Notificações e Indicadores**
+### **4. Notifications and Indicators**
-- Exibição de ícones indicando tarefas e subtarefas concluídas.
-- Destaque visual para subtarefas com anotações.
+- Display icons indicating completed tasks and subtasks.
+- Visual highlight for subtasks with notes.

-### **5. Persistência de Dados**
+### **5. Data Persistence**
-- As tarefas são armazenadas no `localStorage` para que você não perca os dados ao recarregar a página.
+- Tasks are stored in `localStorage` so you don't lose data when reloading the page.

-## Tecnologias Utilizadas
+## Technologies Used
-- **React**: Estrutura principal da interface.
+- **React**: Main framework for the interface.
-- **React Icons**: Ícones para melhorar a experiência visual do usuário.
+- **React Icons**: Icons to enhance the user's visual experience.
-- **localStorage**: Persistência de dados no navegador.

-## Como Usar
+- **localStorage**: Data persistence in the browser.

+## How to Use
+Press `Ctrl+Shift+R`